spyked/thetarpit.org/posts/y00/004-on-art.markdown

 The first thing I need to point out, and indeed I do, like a fish needs water, is that art is purely a personal thing.
-There is no single definition of art, more like billions of them, and people believing otherwise are nothing but close-minded fascists.
+There is no single definition of art, more like billions of them, and people believing otherwise are nothing but close[dt]-minded fascists.
 It's not only that artistic values vary from one culture another, but between two given individuals, even if they suckled from the same breast.